binqbit/svpi/docs/architecture.md

 # Storage Architecture

-SVPI stores everything inside a single contiguous memory region (a Blaustahl device region, a file, or an in-memory buffer).
+SVPI stores everything inside a single contiguous storage region (a file-backed vault, or a serial-connected device exposed as a USB serial / COM port).
 That region is treated as a byte array of size `memory_size`.

 This document describes the **binary layout**, **segment format**, and **encoding rules**.